Pride in London: WorldPride London 2012

-Controversy
+Controversies

-Business organisations running London Pride have come under criticism from socialists within the LGBT community.
-For instance, Hannah Dee argues that it has reached "the point that London Pride – once a militant demonstration in commemoration of the Stonewall riots – has become a corporate-sponsored event far removed from any challenge to the ongoing injustices that we [the LGBT community] face".
+As Pride London (2004-2012), the charity came under criticism from socialists within the LGBTQ community.
+For instance, Hannah Dee argues that it has reached "the point that London Pride – once a militant demonstration in commemoration of the Stonewall riots – has become a corporate-sponsored event far removed from any challenge to the ongoing injustices that we [the LGBTQ community] face".